Noteshelf Review 2023

 While this feature will help you write smaller notes, the glass display can make your handwriting sloppy regardless of size.
 A Paperlike adds friction and resistance (just like real paper) to improve accuracy and precision while you write.
 Grab yours today.

-#caption#Toggling the Shape tool allows you to draw perfect shapes and straight lines in Noteshelf.
+The shape tool allows you to draw perfect shapes and straight lines in Noteshelf.
 (Image: Noteshelf / Screenshot by Lindsay Armstrong / Paperlike)

 Shape tool